Ral151/AI-Workflow-Design/README.md

 ```
 "Schedule team meeting on 12th of December at 2 PM - 3PM"
 "What's my schedule tomorrow?"
-"Delete the meeting on November 27."
+"Delete the meeting on December 12."
-"Move the 3 PM meeting to 4 PM"
+"Move the 2 PM meeting to 4 PM on the 12th of December 2025."
 ```

 ### **2. 📝 Meeting Summary Agent**